 In any collection of photographs, there are always a few that are under- or over-exposed, or have flat contrast, or other problems.
 While we post-process images, we can sometimes improve the condition of an image.

 The slide as imaged:

 In addition to JPEG files, we can also provide TIFF and RAW image file formats.
-Because these files are much larger than JPEG (between 4-6x) the processing time for image post-processing is much longer.
-As a result, we charge an additional $0.10/image for those file formats.
+Because these files are much larger than JPEG (between 4-6x) the processing time for image post-processing is much longer, we charge an additional $0.10-$0.15/image for those file formats.

 Compare our prices to places like COSTCO, where you pay $0.32/slide with NO manual image processing (and they don't tell you what resolution you get for that!).
 Other scanning services charge from $0.46 - $1.29 for high-resolution scans.
 In addition, to get to the lower end of their price scales, you have to have a large order quantity.
 We prefer to just start out with low prices, so that all our customers can save money, instead of just those with deep pockets and large slide collections.

 As a way of introducing you to our Service, we invite you to try our Slide Scanning Service for FREE.
-We will scan up to five slides absolutely free of charge.
-The resulting jpeg images will be sent to you via email, and your slides will be sent back to you in a return envelope that you will provide to us.
+We will scan up to six slides absolutely free of charge.
+The resulting jpeg images will be sent to you via Dropbox, and your slides will be sent back to you in a return envelope that you will provide to us.

 To get your free scans, just fill out the Free Scan Request Form.
 We will reply with an email providing you with instructions on how to send us your slides, along with a mailing label that you will need to use for your envelope.
 Please, do not send us any materials without receiving this instructive email.

 Of course, if you do not have any slides you would like to submit for free scans, you could choose to send us up to fournegatives,, or a couple ofphotographs,which have quantity limits (for free scans) that depend on the size of the photographs.[Back to Top]